Full process management - sell, make, ship, get paid

 - Receiving purchased materials into stock

-- Processing manufacturing orders with BOMs
+- Processing sub-manufacturing and final assembly manufacturing orders with BOMs

 - Processing a shipment

-- Orders to invoice and processing payments
+- Reviewing orders to invoice and processing payments

 - Steersman small business automation systems